yousefelassal/quote-cron/README.md

 > Think big thoughts but relish small pleasures.

 > The most complicated achievements of thought are possible without the assistance of consciousness.

+> All experiences are preceded by mind, having mind as their master, created by mind.